zen29d/mpTest/README.md

 # mpTest
-__It is basically a python script, which dertermine execution time for finding Prime Number.__
+__It is basically a python script, which dertermines the execution time for different machine.
+It uses Prime Number finding technique and timer library form python.__